-The Critical Theory Reading Group was founded during the 2019 Spring Semester by students from different disciplines, here at the institute.
-Gathering students from every program, its aim is to create a space for the exchange of ideas and experiences across disciplines and backgrounds, which can be used to tackle contemporary issues and questions.
-In other words, our goal is to support critical perspectives on knowledge as well as to foment the foundations needed for engaged academic and practical work.
-The CTRG meets weekly or biweekly, depending on schedule.
+The Critical Theory Reading Group offers a space for the exchange of ideas and experiences across disciplines and backgrounds, which can be used to tackle contemporary issues and questions.
+Our goal is to support critical perspectives on knowledge as well as to foment the foundations needed for engaged academic and practical work.
+The Group meets weekly or biweekly, depending on schedule.
 Students gather to tackle a variety of authors and topics of their choosing, from Frantz Fanon to Cuban cinema and from German expressionism to post-hermeneutics.

 We set up individual and collective sessions where students can present topics, authors, themes of their choosing.
-Besides confronting theory on paper, we also organize film screenings, sessions dedicated to art as social commentary, and research & writing workshops where anyone can present their current investigations.
-Moreover, we also organize conferences, and have invited contemporary scholars whose work we think is crucial for our understanding of the present.
-In November 2019, for example, we were able to bring Dr. Tommy J. Curry from the University of Edinburgh for a conference on Black Male Studies and a workshop on Africana Philosophy.
+Besides confronting theory on paper, we also organize film screenings, sessions dedicated to art as social commentary, and research and writing workshops where anyone can present their current investigations.
+In addition, we organize conferences and have invited contemporary scholars whose work we think is crucial for our understanding of the present.
+For example, we have been honoured to have Dr. Tommy J. Curry from the University of Edinburgh help us develiver a conference on Black Male Studies and a workshop on Africana Philosophy.

-Our schedule is very flexible and empty spots are always available for those who would like to present something – be it theory, poetry, cinema, or their own research – so please do not hesitate to tell us by sending us an e-mail at firstname.lastname@example.org, contacting us via WhatsApp by joining the Group chat at https://chat.whatsapp.com/HffPtgh58u05AmXMKse2eY, or via Facebook at @criticaltheoryiheid.
+Our schedule is very flexible and places are always available for those who would like to present something – be it theory, poetry, cinema, or their own research – so please do not hesitate to contact us to get involved.